Iristyle/NanoTube/README.md

 ### Counter Types

-* `KeyValue` - This generally speaking matches a moment in time reading of a value, although the TimeStamp is optional.
+* `KeyValue` - This generally speaking matches a moment in time reading of a value, although the Timestamp is optional.
 StatSite has support for passing along such values, but StatsD does not.
 These metrics are pushed to StatsD exactly like a Timing.
 * `Timing` - Represents an elapsed amount of time, attached to a key, with no particular unit.
 * `Sample` - This is a value reading where the read frequency may be specified as a <1 value.
 For instance, 1/10th is represented as 0.1.
 For StatsD, this is treated as a Counter Adjustment value.
 For StatSite, this is treated as a Timing.
 * `Counter` - Represents adjustments made to a named server-side counter.
 The adjustment value may be positive or negative.